-While the traditional roles of analytical chemistry also advartice green chemistry goals, the effective application of process analytical chemistry directly contributes to the safe and efficient operation of chemical plants worldwide.
+While the traditional roles of analytical chemistry also advance green chemistry goals, the effective application of process analytical chemistry directly contributes to the safe and efficient operation of chemical plants worldwide.

-12. Inherently Safer Chemistry for Accident Previon
+12. Inherently Safer Chemistry for AccidentPrevention

-Substances and the form of a substance used in a chessial process.
-In Idobe cosen to minimize the potential for chemical actions, including sases, explosions, and fires Safety can be defined as the control of recogn.
-The ards to ach sean acceptable level of risk.
-Green Chemistry Principle # 12 is known as a "Safety Principle".
-It may be the most overlooked of the twelve print set it is the logical through of the other principles.
-In fact it is practically impossible to achieve the sals of Principle 12 without the implementation of at least one of the others.
-So wery essence of green chemistry is to "... reduce or eminate the use or go cration of haz adous substances" there is an intrinsic conner on to laboratory safety.
-While here are a few exceptions, the majority of the Green Chemist.
-Principles will result in a scent of that is also safer.
+Substances and the form of a substance used in a chemical process should be chosen to minimize the potential for chemical accidents, including releases, explosions, and fires Safety can be defined as the control of recognized hazards to achieve an acceptable level of risk.
+Green Chemistry Principle # 12 is known as the "Safety Principle".
+It may be the most overlooked of the twelve principles, yet it is the logical outcome of many of the other principles.
+In fact it is practically impossible to achieve the goals of Principle 12 without the implementation of at least one of the others.
+Since the very essence of green chemistry is to "... reduce or eliminate the use or generation of hazardous substances" there is an intrinsic connection to laboratory safety.
+While there are a few exceptions, the majority of the Green Chemistry Principles will result in a scenario that is also safer.

-Under the L. To Environmental Protection Agency (EPA), Green Chemistry's primary focus is only to make the environment safer.
-Materials and processes that are safer for the environment of are likely to be safer for the general public.
-However, another population that benefits to offen mentioned is workers.
+Under the umbrella of the Environmental Protection Agency (EPA), Green Chemistry's primary focus is clearly to make the environment safer.
+Materials and processes that are safer for the environment also are likely to be safer for the general public.
+However, another population that benefits from green chemistry and is not often mentioned is workers.
 The manufacturing or laboratory worker is often the first in-line person to benefit from hazard reductions.

 The health and safety of workers are under the purview of the Occupational Safety and Health Administration (OSHA).
 In a recent news release, OSHA unveiled a chemical management system designed to increase worker safety.
-The Hierarchy of Safety Controls as highlighted in OSHA's new Transitioning to Safer Chemicals Toolkit illustrates the difference between focusing on the control or hazard part of the safety definition.
+The Hierarchy of Safety Controls as highlightedinOSHA'snewTransitioningtoSaferChemicalsToolkitillustratesthe difference between focusing on the control or hazard part of the safety definition.
 Traditional chemical safety models focus primarily on the control component of that definition.
 The graphic (adapted from OSHA) shows that the most effective means of increasing safety is eliminating the hazard component.
 Since the elimination of hazards is the basic tenet of Green Chemistry, this marriage of the ideas of Green Chemistry from both OSHA and EPA should have a synergistic impact on hazard reduction.
-Combining the forces of these two agencies toward a common goal may lead to conversations and changes that result in safer conditions for workers, a safer environment for the general roune, and a safer planet for us all.
+Combining the forces of these two agencies toward a common goal may lead to conversations and changes that result in safer conditions for workers, a safer environment for the general public, and a safer planet for us all.

-CLASS: II BSC CHEMISTRY COURSE CODE: 17CHU404A COURSE NAME: GREEN METHODS IN CHEMISTRY UNIT: I(Basics of Green Chemistry) BATCH-2017-2020
+COURSE NAME: GREEN METHODS IN CHEMISTRY UNIT: I(Basics of Green Chemistry)